 Paid Media Strategy

-1. Research more about your audience
+1. Find out more about your audience

 Before starting an advertising campaign, you need to do some research.
 This step is vital because the success of your ad depends on the knowledge you have about your target audience.
 Start from these questions: